dylanjrafferty/SwiftHTTP/README.md

 Once the package has been imported, you can use it to create network requests with a declarative and SwiftUI like feel.

+## Sample Code & Examples

+All examples of use cases can be viewed here within the sample repo https://github.com/dylanjrafferty/swifthttp-example-app